Flexible Solar Panel Guide

 Are flexible solar panels a good fit for you?

 Whether flexible solar panels are right for you depends on what you want to use them for.
-They’re not the same as thin-film solar panels, though you may hear the terms used interchangeably.
+It’s important to note that flexible solar panels are not the same as thin-film solar panels, though you may hear the terms used interchangeably.

 » LEARN: Are solar panels worth it?